Going back to the office means giving up lucrative WFH side hustles for many employees

 Le Zhou, associate professor of work and organizations at the University of Minnesota’s Carlson School of Management, draws a distinction between the types of side gigs that people do.
 Some side hustles make people more productive at their main jobs, while others might be passion projects that transform hobbies into sources of emotional replenishment.
 Others might be important revenue streams.
 For the first type, employers might make time and space to allow the side hustle to flourish, while a hobby can retreat to what it was pre-pandemic.
 But for individuals who have added to their off-hours workload for financial reasons, it’s complicated.

 “With this change, people who have already started their side projects will face a few choices,” Zhou explains, advocating for them to do a cost-benefit analysis for both the full-time and part-time jobs.
-“If you have to spend three hours on road, that’s three hours you couldn’t spend on side work, but a job means different things for different people.
+“If you have to spend three hours on the road, that’s three hours you couldn’t spend on side work, but a job means different things for different people.
 Whether it’s a direct translation through an hourly rate and an hourly amount of happiness I get from my work is a very subjective calculation.”

 Millions of American adults, all of whom have only 24 hours in a day, have shoehorned in time for extra cash.
 Thirty-four percent have a side hustle, according to a Harris Poll conducted for Zapier in late December, and another 61.1 million, or 24%, planned to start one in 2021.